Thursday

 March 4, 1910 [New York of Today]

 But why does my attention wander to the periphery?
-Why do I notice the advertisement that reads, "Morgan tires are good tires"--and smile at the modest encouragement--"Well, that's a relief; I certainly wouldn't want to purchase bad tires"?
-Why does my gaze linger on what appear to be tourists--three groups of them--passing us by, actual visitors glancing toward their invisible, inconsequential counterparts in the theater?
-Why does the silly thing that is Coney Island--"the place for a lark"--with its flying carousel and zooming bathers capture my attention?
-I recall the camera tilting, the water-slide patrons coming at the camera, the abrupt transitions from scene to scene--but these technical matters do not hold me like the small details glimpsed off to the side.
+Why do I notice the advertisement that reads, "Morgan tires are good tires"—and smile at the modest encouragement ("Well, that's a relief; I certainly wouldn't want to purchase bad tires")?
+Why does my gaze linger on what appear to be tourists (three groups of them) passing us by, glancing toward their invisible, inconsequential counterparts in the theater?
+Why does the silly thing that is Coney Island—"the place for a lark"—with its flying carousel and zooming bathers capture my attention?
+I recall the camera tilting, the water-slide patrons coming at the camera, the abrupt transitions from scene to scene—but these technical matters don't hold me as closely as the small details glimpsed off to the side.

-I am growing more comfortable with the cinema, allowing it to show me what it pleases, while I linger at the periphery--unless, of course, that is the intent, the picture's frame providing the freedom to roam within it, the distinction between "foreground" and "background" seemingly re-imagined at will by the viewer--but in reality encouraged by the cut and tilt of the film and camera.
-And I am happy to be manipulated--and desire more of this, and as subtly as can be managed, so that I do not even notice, and can praise my own eyes for having seen so much.
+—Unless, of course, that is the intent, the picture's frame providing the freedom to roam within it, the distinction between "foreground" and "background" seemingly re-imagined at will by the viewer—but in reality encouraged by the blink and tilt of the film and camera.
+And I am happy to be manipulated—and desire more of this, and as subtly as can be managed, so that I do not even notice, and can praise my own eyes for having seen so much.

 Post a Comment